NavneetKanna/count/README.md

 ## Count

-This is a command line tool to count the number of files in the current directory.
+A command line tool to count the number of files in a directory.
 You might wonder what is the need of this tool when we can do either of the following

 ```bash